getify/grips/README.md

 Also by default, the build tool will generate only the debug versions of the files (with extra/verbose error handling, etc).
 For production use, pass the `--nodebug` flag, and the debug code will be stripped.
 Or, pass the `--all` flag and both debug and non-debug files will be built.

 To also produce the minified versions of all files being built (suitable for production deployment), pass the `--minify` flag.
 Note: to use minification, the node.js "uglify-js" package should be installed (via npm). (`npm install 'uglify-js'`)

+Passing `--node` will build the node.js compatible modules "node-grips" and "node-grips-debug" (which are used by the CLI, btw), in a directory called "bin".

 ## License